JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 The inner maximization problem aims to find an adversarial perturbation of a given data point $$x$$ that achieves a high loss while the goal of the outer minimization problem is to find model parameters so that the adversarial loss given by the inner attack problem is minimized.

 > This class of methods is commonly refered to as *Adversarial Training*.
-In that sense, the techniques reported in Section 1 can been seen as heuristics where the min-max problem is solved sequentially, i.e., adversarial examples are crafted by solving the inner maximization first, and then the model parameters are optimized based on the generated adversarial examples.
+In that sense, the techniques reported in Section 1 can been seen as heuristics where the min-max problem is solved sequentially, i.e., adversarial examples are crafted by (approximatively) solving the inner maximization, and then the model parameters are optimized based on the generated adversarial examples.

 **RT** {% include cite.html id="2018_Shaham_U_j-nc_uatilssmro"%}.
 The *Robust Training* method suggested to replace the lower-objective by a surrogate obtained by linearizing the adversarial loss, i.e.,